rayblake800/Pocket-Home-Bismuth-Vanilla/README.md

 [Add here: animated screenshot of scrolling menu]

-[Add here: animated screenshot of editing a desktop entry]
+[Add here: screenshot of editing a desktop entry]

-[Add here: animated screenshot of adding a folder]
+[Add here: screenshot of adding a folder]

   Although this project started as a fork of Pocket-Home marshmallow, the project has been almost completely re-written.
 Code modules are thoroughly documented and organized to simplify the process of introducing new features.
 Whenever possible, program attributes are now defined in JSON configuration files.